What we said we’d do

 Impact on domestic consumer bills

 Our revenues are recovered through the Electricity System Operator charging our customers for the services we provide.
 Other costs (like wholesale costs, suppliers costs, tax and social and environmental obligations) make up the average consumer bill and network costs only make up a small part of it.
-Of this total bill, £20.03 is attributable to National Grid’s TO costs.
+Of this total bill, £19.70 is attributable to National Grid’s TO costs.
 The current increases in energy prices have not increased the network costs as the amount that we are able to recover is fixed.
 This means if consumer bills go up, the percentage applicable to us goes down.
 Ofgem’s RIIO-T2 framework ensures that two-thirds of any efficiency savings that we have delivered are passed onto customers resulting in lower network charges, and therefore lower electricity bills for the end consumer.
-For RIIO-T2, we estimated that the bill impact would be £20 at the start of the period reducing to £19 by 2025/26 and therefore our current costs are in line with the forecast.